How To Socialize a Rescue Dog – Step By Step

-Keep the new dog on their leash longer, just in case something goes wrong and you need to pull them out.
+Keep the new rescue dog on their leash longer, just in case something goes wrong and you need to pull them out.

 Once you’re sure that new fights are going to start, you can let that dog off its leash too.